 From cocoa cultivation of rare varieties to mass production

-While chocolate used to be a luxury item for the elite, today it – in various forms – is an integral part of every supermarket.
-Originally native to Central and South America, European colonialists quickly discovered cocoa for themselves.
-The development of processing machines in the 17th century - which could process cocoa beans in large quantities into chocolate - enabled the further development towards mass production.
-While the cocoa drink was previously used primarily for representation purposes by emperors and aristocrats, the general public could now also access the sweet good.
+While chocolate used to be a luxury good for the elite, today - in various forms - it is an indispensable part of any supermarket.
+Initially native to Central and South America, European colonialists quickly discovered cocoa.
+The development of processing machines in the 17th century - which could process cocoa beans into chocolate in large quantities - enabled further development towards mass production.
+While the cocoa drink was previously primarily used for representational purposes by emperors and aristocrats, the general public could now also access the sweet good.
 The consequence?
-An increasing demand for the raw material cocoa.
+Increasing demand for the raw material cocoa.

 ripe cocoa pods on the cocoa tree ©Lydgate Farms